tchapgouv/tchap-android/CONTRIBUTING.md

 Supported filename extensions are:

-- ``.feature``: Signifying a new feature in Element Android or in the Matrix SDK.
+- ``.feature``: Signifying a new feature in Tchap Android.
+- ``.improvements``: Signifying a feature improvement in Tchap Android.
 - ``.bugfix``: Signifying a bug fix.
+- ``.wip``: Signifying a work in progress change, typically a component of a larger feature which will be enabled once all tasks are complete.
 - ``.doc``: Signifying a documentation improvement.
-- ``.removal``: Signifying a deprecation or removal of public API.
-Can be used to notifying about API change in the Matrix SDK
 - ``.misc``: Any other changes.

 See https://github.com/twisted/towncrier#news-fragments if you need more details.